gaehlerm/SoftwareEngineering/README.md

 Now comes the execution of the test.
 We check if the result of the test is correct.

 Good inputs should thoroughly test the code.
 But they should also be simple so that they’re easy to read.
+For tests it's even more important that they are easy to read than for normal code.
+Tests should not contain any fancy logic.
+Just follow the pattern of the example above.
+Setup, check, tear-down.
+Make it as easy as possible.

 ## General thoughts about tests